isomerpages/ncss-ssi/_cet/advance-certificate-in-social-service.md

 ### Application Guidelines
-Applicants to download and fill the Application Form *(to be announced)*, and upload the completed application form together with all relevant supporting documents before submitting the online registration for the programme at SSI Registration Portal *(to be announced)*.
+Applicants to download and fill the Application Form *(to be announced)*, and upload the completed application form together with all relevant supporting documents before submitting the online registration for the programme at SSI Registration Portal *(to be announced in April 2022)*.

-The course registration link will be available in April 2022.

 | Description | Date | |
 | -------- | -------- | -------- |